We all forget things once in a while. Maybe you've forgotten to send a card for someone's birthday or to return an overdue library book.

 What Happens in the Brain?

 You probably know that your brain works by sending signals.
-Chemical messengers, called neurotransmitters (say: nur-oh-trans-mih-terz), allow brain cells to communicate with each other.
-But a person with Alzheimer disease has decreased amounts of neurotransmitters.
+Chemical messengers, called neurotransmitters (say: nur-oh-TRANS-mih-terz), allow brain cells to talk to each other.
+But a person with Alzheimer disease has lower amounts of neurotransmitters.

 People with Alzheimer disease also develop deposits of stuff (protein and fiber) that prevent the cells from working properly.
 When this happens, the cells can't send the right signals to other parts of the brain.
 Over time, brain cells affected by Alzheimer disease also begin to shrink and die.

 Lots of research is being done to find out more about the causes of Alzheimer disease.
 There is no one reason why people get Alzheimer disease.
-Older people are more likely to get it, and the risk gets greater the older the person gets.
-For instance, the risk is higher for someone who is 85 than it is for someone who is 65.
+Older people are more likely to get it, and the risk increases the older the person gets.
+In other words, an 85-year-old is more likely to get it than a 65-year-old.
 And women are more likely to get it than men.

 Researchers also think genes handed down from family members can make a person more likely to get Alzheimer disease.
 But that doesn't mean everyone related to someone who has it will get the disease.
 Other factors, combined with genes, may make it more likely that someone will get the disease.
 Some of them are high blood pressure, high cholesterol, Down syndrome, or having a head injury.